Satoshi Kon: Early career

 While in college, Kon made his debut as a manga artist with the short manga Toriko (1984) and earned a runner-up spot in the 10th Annual Tetsuya Chiba Awards held by Young Magazine (Kodansha).
 Afterward, he found work as Katsuhiro Otomo's assistant.
 After graduating from college in 1987, Kon authored the single-volume manga Kaikisen (1990) and wrote the script for Otomo's live-action film World Apartment Horror.

 In 1991, Kon worked in anime for the first time as an animator and on background design for the film Roujin Z, which was written by Otomo.

-He began working around 1992 as a scriptwriter, layout artist and background designer for Magnetic Rose (directed by Koji Morimoto), one of three short films in Katsuhiro Otomo's omnibus Memories (released in 1995).
-This was the first time he adopted the theme of "the fusion of fantasy and reality" as the theme of his work.
+He began working around 1992 as a scriptwriter, layout artist, and background designer for Magnetic Rose (directed by Koji Morimoto), one of three short films in Katsuhiro Otomo's omnibus Memories (released in 1995).
+This was the first time he adopted "the fusion of fantasy and reality" as the theme of his work.

 Kon worked as one of five layout artists on Mamoru Oshii's Patlabor 2: The Movie in 1993, along with other animated films.
-He made his directorial debut with episode 5 of the 1993–1994 OVA JoJo's Bizarre Adventure, which he also wrote the script and storyboarded.
+He worked as a key animator on episode 2 of the 1993–1994 OVA JoJo's Bizarre Adventure, and he worked as the writer and storyboard artist for episode 5.

 Kon then worked with Mamoru Oshii on the manga Seraphim: Wings of 266,613,336, which was written by Oshii and drawn by Kon.
 The manga was serialized in the monthly anime magazine Animage starting in 1994.
 However, as the series progressed, the opinions of Kon and Oshii became divided, and the series went on hiatus and ended unfinished.
 After this work, Kon ended his career as a manga artist and devoted himself to making anime.